NaveenNain1/game/README.md

-This is good gaming site fred
+This is good gaming site free